wpsteak/PWAlignView/README.md

 ===========
 `PWAlignView` is a light-weight class to help you layout some simple views (UIView, UIImageView, UIButton, … ), which need to to be aligned on some direction.

+## What's new in 1.0.1
+- fix layout problem in PWAlignViewAlignOptionStrategyLR when view is out of alignView's frame

+- code refactor

+- refine example UI

 ##Usage

 ```